 - Level 3 Extended Diploma in Performing Arts - Dance

 You'll usually need:

-You could get a Dance and Drama Award (DaDA) to help with dance school fees.
+You could get a Dance and Drama Award to help with fees and living costs.

 Career Path and Progression

 With experience, you could move into choreography or teaching.

 Related careers you may be interested in:

 - Community arts worker

 - Dance teacher